vOptSolver/vOptSolver/README.md

 Examples of problems ready to be performed are provided in repositories of vOptSpecific and vOptGeneric respectively.

 ## Documentation
-- presentation for new users
+- Guide for new users
 - presentation given in conferences